Is your vision and are your goals supported by your resources?

 By the same token, are all of the previous values you’ve held still relevant?
 They probably are, but run through the exercise of making sure of that.
 By now, you have a new awareness and understanding of your personality and character.
 You know a lot more about yourself than what you knew when you first did the values exercise.
 Make sure that the list is valid, and it’s in perfect alignment with your short-term goals.
 Specifically, make sure that there’s no value in your list in direct conflict with your goals, because that would be a disaster.

 In the section on beliefs, you’ve identified several limiting beliefs that you must change in order to live a fulfilled life.
 At this time, with much more knowledge about yourself and about the future you, revisit those beliefs.
-Notice if there are any others you’ve missed in the light of the new goals you have just set.
+Notice if there are any others you’ve missed in the light of the new goals you’ve just set for yourself.

 It is critical that you understand what they are and how they influence you and your actions.
 You need to start catching them as they happen and shifting your mindset.
 This is one of the hardest things to do because it’s a lot easier to uphold new values than it is to reverse old beliefs.

 Once more, since your goals require accomplishment, any time you have a strength that fits in with a goal, your chances of success increase exponentially.
 In this situation, you must understand which one of your strengths will act as a support to your goals.
-This process is not about creating strengths—which you can’t—but figuring out which existing strengths you can leverage.
+This process is not about creating strengths—which you can’t—but figuring out which existing strengths you can leverage or how you can optimize that leverage for best results.

 Go back to your strengths assessment and note those that you can match with your new set of goals.
-How can you lean more into those strengths?
+How can you take more advantage of those strengths?
 What can you do to make those strengths even more potent?
 Define a practice plan and be very clear about what those strengths are, and where you would like to take them.

 This is the most practical part of your alignment.
 The skills represent your performance or the things that you can do well.
 If your goals require you to perform skills that you are not familiar with, that is a misalignment.
 In this section, you will identify the skills that you already have and that will assist you in your journey, but also the skills you lack, which will appear in a further section called the Learning Plan.